suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 {% endhighlight %}

-Clearly many opportunities for improvement here, because empty tokens are padded within sequences of a batch to the max sequence length.
-Another way to handle the preprocessing is by **wrapping and packing** all tokens to the max sequence length [like here](https://github.com/karpathy/llm.c/blob/f1e2ace651495b74ae22d45d1723443fd00ecd3a/train_llama3.py#L819), but this produces confounds as now sequences may have incorrect prior context due to the packing. or by implementing [dynamic batching](https://suzyahyah.github.io/code/pytorch/2025/03/25/DynamicBatching.html).

 **Data Structures**: The estimated amount of RAM the dataset needs to load into memory is 11GB for this dataset, and can be much larger for larger-scale LLM training.
 Modern dataset libraries (such as HF Datasets) uses Apache Arrow format (columnar memory layout), which allows zero-copy reads removing virtually all serialization overhead.
 Arrow treats datasets as a memory-mapped file from disk, and not loaded in memory.
-This means we can access chunks without having to read the whole file into memory, and allows multiple processes to access the data without moving or copying.
+This means I can access chunks without having to read the whole file into memory, and allows multiple processes to access the data without moving or copying.

 <br>